Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ------------------------------------------------------

 The real strength of Data Tables emerges when analyzing multiple variables.
-While we've seen how to perform sensitivity analysis with a single input, it's also valuable to explore how two inputs interact and affect the dependent variable.
+While I've seen how to perform sensitivity analysis with a single input, it's also valuable to explore how two inputs interact and affect the dependent variable.
 Streit asked me to examine how changes in our Rent Growth % and Starting Rent assumptions influence net operating income.

 - I deleted cells B57 from the data table, leaving only the list of percentages from 0.00% to 10.00%.
 - In cells B57,I created a row of numbers ranging from 2,000 to 3,000 in increments of 250.